Blog Post

 Illustration: A Real-World WebAssembly Benchmark

 PSPDFKit’s mission is to provide the best way to view, annotate, and fill out forms in PDF documents on any platform.
 In late 2016, we released the first version of our Web SDK, which relies on a server component to render documents.
 Only a few months later, we released an updated version of PSPDFKit for Web — one that doesn’t require a server component and instead uses WebAssembly (Wasm, WA) to render documents directly in the browser.
-This was a big achievement for us as a company, and being able to provide a browser-only solution that doesn’t require any backend infrastructure lowers the barrier to entry for our customers.
+This was a significant achievement for us, lowering the barrier to entry for our customers by offering a fully browser-based solution.

-Rendering PDF documents is a complex task: The format is 25 years old and has many edge cases.
-It wouldn’t be feasible for us to rewrite the equivalent of 500,000 lines of C++ code to JavaScript, but technologies such as WebAssembly and asm.js allow us to use the same codebase in a browser, delivering a consistent level of high-fidelity rendering and parsing of PDF documents everywhere.
+Rendering PDF documents is a complex task due to the format’s 25+ years of evolution and many edge cases.
+Rewriting 500,000 lines of C++ code in JavaScript would be impractical, but WebAssembly enables us to use the same codebase in a browser while maintaining high-fidelity rendering and parsing of PDF documents.

 A Real-World WebAssembly Benchmark

-As part of our goal to make WebAssembly faster, we created a WebAssembly benchmark, which offers browser vendors a real-world, open source benchmark for WebAssembly based on PSPDFKit for Web.
+As part of our commitment to making WebAssembly faster, we developed a WebAssembly benchmark to provide browser vendors with a real-world, open source test based on PSPDFKit for Web.

 The benchmark is available on GitHub and works with both customer and trial licenses.
 Browser vendors can reach out to us and obtain a more permissive license key so that the benchmark can run on different machines and even on their continuous integration servers.

 The benchmark is a simple JavaScript application that runs in the browser.
 Using the Web Performance API, we measure the time of various standard actions on a PDF document.
-We group individual results into two different buckets: loading time (compilation and instantiation) and run time, because we see compile times as the biggest differentiators when looking at different browsers.
+The results are categorized into loading time (compilation and instantiation) and runtime, with compilation times being the primary differentiator among browsers.

 Considerations